-Our rolling hills, verdant woodlands, sparkling streams, and miles of pristine lakes make the Ozarks a giant playground for outdoor adventure.
+Our rolling hills, verdant woodlands, sparkling streams and miles of pristine lakes make the Ozarks a giant playground for outdoor adventure.
 Bike.
 Hike.
 Swim.
 Boat.
 Fish.
 Hunt.
 Waterski.
 Zip-line over the forest from the top of an Ozarks mountain.
 Ride the open roads on your motorcycle.
-Or simply soak up the sun in one of our many city parks with your favorite furry best friend.
-Adventure awaits only a short drive away.
+Or simply soak up the sun in one of our many city parks with your favorite furry friend.
+Adventure is only a short drive away.

-The League of American Bicyclists voted Springfield a Bicycle Friendly Community, thanks in part to the City’s 72 miles of greenways.
+The League of American Bicyclists voted Springfield a Bicycle Friendly Community, thanks in part to the City’s more than 75 miles of greenways.
 For those who love to travel by pedal power, Springfield offers lots of ways to get around town or explore the great outdoors on two wheels.

-Springfield offers a great variety of natural escapes.
+Springfield offers a vibrant variety of natural escapes.
 With a dedicated sales tax for parks and trails, our city is nationally recognized by Sports Illustrated for our Parks Board and community commitment to recreation.
-Historic parks offer fantastic settings to unwind with picnics, playgrounds, pools, or just a stroll through the trees.
-Our 70 city parks provide an assortment of experiences with new options including the marquee Jordan Valley Park in the heart of downtown, Wilson-Rutledge Farm Park, and the Cruse Dog Park.
+Historic parks offer fantastic settings to unwind with picnics, playgrounds, pools or just a stroll through the trees.
+Our more than 100 city parks and recreational sites provide an assortment of experiences with new options including the marquee Jordan Valley Park in the heart of downtown, Wilson-Rutledge Farm Park and Cruse Dog Park.

 Whether it’s fly fishing along clear, spring-fed streams or catching trout in one of many popular fishing holes, the Springfield region is a true fishing paradise.
 Here are just three of the many favorite fishing spots that lure anglers from near and far:

 Hunting opportunities abound with deer and turkey seasons leading the way each fall.
 A nationally recognized Department of Conservation manages a variety of long hunting seasons for waterfowl and a diversity of wildlife.
-And with a Bass Pro Shops in Springfield and one in Branson, you’ll always have the latest gear close at hand.
+And with Bass Pro Shops stores in Springfield and Branson, you’ll always have the latest gear close at hand.